ramm14/PhumlaKamnandiProject/README.md

 The PhumlaKamnandi Project consisted of developing a Hotel Booking System for a mock South African Hotel Franchise.
 We were tasked to develop a system that implemented the following use cases : Make a Booking from the Perspective of a Receptionist on a Call with Customer , Change a Guest booking , Cancel a Guest Booking & Make a Booking Enquiry.

+An Azure SQL Database was used that utilizes a IP Filtering Firewall thus a request to access the DB should be forwarded to Siya.

 All members were involved in every aspect of the project however their primary responsibilities will be listed:

 Siya Ramavhunga (RMVSIY001@myuct.ac.za / siya.ramaa11@gmail.com) - Backend Development , Database Management & Design & UML Diagram For Main Use Case.